lyuxinxx/CS110_Shooting_Game/README.md

 https://docs.google.com/presentation/d/1PspHvenVy_4sVxTc_uWgVJ-C84bJDG0MLpbYyIenlXc/edit#slide=id.p

 ### Team:

-### PY pandas
+PY pandas

 ### Team Members:

-### Runzhuo Chi, Jinhua Xie, Yuxin Lin
+Runzhuo Chi, Jinhua Xie, Yuxin Lin

 ***

 ## Project Description
 The object of the project is to utilize the pygame library along with other built-in libraries to develop a 2D shooter game.
 In the game the user will be able to control a spaceship on a sci-fi themed game screen, shoot enemies or avoid the comets.
 The game time and the number of hits will be recorded as scores.
 If the spaceship get hit by an enemy or comet, the game will end.
 When the game ends, a game over screen will appear and inform the user with the scores, then return to the main menu.

-Space Shooter 2 is a horizontally oriented shooting game created with Python.
+### Game Background

 Outer Space Octopuses are invading your planet for a rare metal darmstadtium.
 You, a well-trained spaceship captain, undertake the task of destroying the intruders and defending your planet.
-You need to control your spaceship to avoid flying comets and to fire bullets to attack the Octopuses.
-For each enemy destroyed, you will get a 2-point award.
-For each second passed, you will get 1 point.
-If the spaceship is hit by an enemy or a comet, you will get killed.
-Show your power and fight for your homeland!
+Now, it is time for you to show your power and fight for your homeland!

 ***

 ## User Interface Design
 * Our basic concept of the GUI will include the following parts:

-### GUI WireFrame
+### GUI Wireframe

 ![image](https://github.com/binghamtonuniversity-cs110/final-project-spr18-py-pandas/raw/master/assets/Screenshots/wireframe.PNG)